 There was however a second attempt to overthrow him and this time the king had him executed and his property including Huntingtower Castle was given to the Crown.

 in 1600, the brothers John and Alexander Ruthven were implicated in another plot to kill King James VI and were executed.
-This time, the king was less merciful.
-He abolished the name of Ruthven and decreed that any successors would be ineligible to hold titles or lands.
+The abolished the name of Ruthven and decreed that any successors would be ineligible to hold titles or lands.
 The House of Ruthven ceased to exist and by royal proclamation the castle was renamed Huntingtower.

 Found a mistake or maybe have something to add?
 Do let me know!